terrier-org/pyterrier/README.md

 ### Indexing TREC formatted collections

-You can create an index from TREC formatted collection using TRECIndex.
+You can create an index from TREC formatted collection using TRECCollectionIndexer.
-For TXT, PDF, Microsoft Word files, etc files you can use FilesIndex.
+For TXT, PDF, Microsoft Word files, etc files you can use FilesIndexer.
-For pandas Dataframe you can use DFIndex.
+For Pandas Dataframe you can use DFIndexer.

 See examples at:
 https://colab.research.google.com/drive/17WpzhtlMj1U2UJku-RaO2axNsUFhPI6z